 You will also find a great selection of handcrafted wicker bags, these handmade items, suit every occasion and will match perfectly with almost any of your current fashion accessories and latest clothing trends.

 You may find similar items around other parts of the popular tourist areas on sale with local vendors, but what you will find at Kumbasari Market are exceptionally well priced.
-Beyond the rattan bags look forward to a great selection of bamboo and pom-pom baskets of all shapes, colors and design.
-A broad rimmed summery hat purchase will certainly have you looking the goods amid the tropical Bali scene.
+Beyond the rattan, bags look forward to a great selection of bamboo and pom-pom baskets of all shapes, colours and design.
+A broad-rimmed summery hat purchase will certainly have you looking the goods amid the tropical Bali scene.

 Keep an eye out for local fabrics as well, normally used in making sarongs, kebayas and the like.
 And there is also a good selection of beach-inspired homewares that will make perfect gifts for those envious friends back home.